poissonconsulting/mcmcr/README.md

     (effectively sampling rate);
   - and of course `thin`, `rhat`, `ess` (effective sample size), `print`, `plot` etc said objects.

+The code is opinionated (I developed it for my own workflows) which has the advantage of providing a small set of stream-lined functions.
+For example the only ‘convergence’ metric is the uncorrected, untransformed, univariate split R-hat (potential scale reduction factor).
+If you can convince me that additional features are important I will add them or accept a pull request (see below).
+Alternatively you might want to use the `mcmcr` package to manipulate your samples before coercing them to an `mcmc.list` to take advantage of all the functionality in packages such as `coda`.

 ## Demonstration